jjjpanda/object/README.md

     ...
     {
         name: "name of input",
         inputUrl: "url of RTSP/HTTP stream",

+        //leave blank if you want
+        alertUrl: 'webhook url',

         //how many frames to check... per second (defaults to 1)
         fps: 1,